socialblue/laravel-database-synchronizer/readme.md

 $ composer require mtolhuijs/laravel-database-synchronizer
 ```

+*Optionally* you can run `php artisan vendor:publish --provider mtolhuijs\LDS\DatabaseSynchronizerServiceProvider`
+which will create a config file in the root config folder to adjust the behavior of the package.

 ## Usage

 This package comes with 1 command:

-- `php artisan db:sync` Synchronizes your "from" database with you're "to" database
+- `php artisan db:sync` Synchronizes your "from" database with your "to" database
 ```
 db:sync
 { --from= : Synchronize data from this database instead of the one specified in config }